w3c/wcag-act-rules/content/heading-descriptive-b49b2e.md

 ## Accessibility Support

 Implementation of [Presentational Roles Conflict Resolution][] varies from one browser or assistive technology to another.
-Depending on this, some elements can have a [semantic role][] of `heading` and fail this rule with some technology but users of other technologies would not experience any accessibility issue.
+Depending on this, some [semantic][semantic role] `heading` elements can fail this rule with some technology but users of other technologies would not experience any accessibility issue.

 ## Background